Japanese knot design duality collection martial arts philosophy balance yin yang

 We stumbled upon sketches of his "Hokusai Manga" collection which spans 15 books depicting sketches from everyday life, warriors in action and supernatural beings.
 Even though Hokusai is often called the godfather of manga, those drawings had very little in common of what later developed into contemporary manga culture.

 Although we love collaborating with contemporary artists, we couldn't resist using Hokusai's original artworks in our designs.
-Not only do we want to pay homage to an extraordinary artist, but these drawings perfectly captured the essence of what we wanted to express and at the same time show our approach to martial arts apparel.
+Not only do we want to pay homage to an extraordinary artist, but these drawings perfectly captured the essence of what we wanted to express with "Duality".

-We researched Hokusai's Hokusai Manga through online archives and publications, tracing the original warrior and oni sketches that resonated with our vision.
-The challenge wasn't just reproduction, it was interpretation.
+We researched Hokusai's Manga through online archives and publications, tracing the original warrior and oni sketches that resonated with our vision.
+For us it was about intertretation instead of mere reproduction.
 We added modern design elements to give the historical imagery a contemporary edge while maintaining the energy of the original work.

 The blue isn't authentic indigo, but it references the traditional Japanese color palette we wanted to evoke.
-Same with the white—these colorways nod to samurai and Shinto traditions without claiming to be historically exact.
-The goal was to create something that feels rooted in that heritage while working as modern apparel.
+Same is true for the white.
+These colorways nod to samurai and Shinto traditions without claiming to be historically exact.
+The goal was to create something that feels rooted in that heritage while keeping a modern appeal.

 Each piece is hand-screen printed to preserve the detail and give the designs the tactile quality they deserve.